lukascivil/json-difference/README.md

 The question you should ask is: Given my old structure what was changed, removed or added to the new structure?

 This repository contains two npm packages, json-difference and its cli version (json-difference-cli).

+It's a very lightweight lib that costs only 🪶 1.95 kB │ gzip: 0.79 kB.

 ## Live Demo